 I have credit I want transferred from another school or program.
 Who do I see?
 Pick up a form from the Arts & Sciences Advising Office (107 Oldfather), fill it out and attach supporting evidence (at least a detailed syllabus; please see form), and drop it off in the History Main Office.

 What if I have questions about my overall degree?
 You will need to go to the Arts & Sciences Advising Office located at 107 Oldfather.
 You’ll find contact information on their webpage.

-How do I learn what History classes are on offer?
-You can find expanded descriptions of each course Department of History offers for the current semester including the instructor and time/day in the Undergraduate Bulletin, an on-line course description booklet.
+How do I learn what History classes are being offered next semester?
+Please see MyRed for a list of all courses and times for the upcoming semester.
+You can find expanded descriptions of all courses the Department of History offers in the Undergraduate Catalog.